HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

 My name is Harun Mbaabu Mwenda.
 I am a developer relations engineer, community expert, a generalist software engineer, DevOps engineer, and a passionate data scientist.
-I combine my knowledge of software and data science to build data driven products that can solve problems.
+I combine my knowledge of software and data science to build data driven products that can solve problems and derive insights from the customers and developers.

 **Strong Languages**: JavaScript, Python and c++